-- (B) Fees for professional services under this type of contract are customarily based on a percentage of the construction cost as established in § 2-211.
+- (B) Project specific contracts shall be initially written for a term not to exceed the current biennium fiscal year period in which the contract is written.
+These types of contracts may be amended to increase or decrease the fees at any time during the contract period and may be amended to extend the time annual until the project is completed.
+However, the contract may not be amended to extend the time beyond maximum limits for professional services contracts as established by laws and the DFA/OSP rules. - (C) (B) Fees for professional services under this type of contract should be are customarily based on a percentage of the construction cost as established in § 2-211.
 Fee arrangements other than a percentage fee require written justification submitted to the Section for approval prior to negotiating the contract.
 Additional services beyond the basic fee may be added as appropriate and as defined in § 2-200. - (C) Agencies may enter into design professional contracts for project specific type of contracts in which the project is less than \$1,000,000.

-2-302 DESIGN PROFESSIONAL (MULTIPLE PROJECT TYPE) CONTRACTS
+2-302 DESIGN PROFESSIONAL-SERVICES ( MULTIPLE PROJECT TYPE) CONTRACTS

-- (A) In some instances, Agencies may elect to enter into a standard professional services contract with an architect, engineer, or consultant for multiple minor projects or minor projects which are time critical during the contract period.
+- (A) In some instances, Agencies may elect to enter into a standard professional services contract with an architect, engineer, or consultant for multiple minor projects not exceeding \$1,000,000 or minor projects which are time critical during the contract period.
 Do not use the phrases "Indefinite Delivery or Open End" when referring to these contracts.
 The use of these phrases implies that these contracts will not end.
 State contracts must have a finite term and cost.
-These types of contracts are referred to as design professional contracts as defined in Arkansas Code Annotated § 19-11-1001. - (B) These types of contracts are to provide professional services for small projects and additions, particularly renovation and maintenance type projects, that do not exceed \$1,000,000 in construction cost.
-These types of contract are also applicable for feasibility studies, programming studies, budget estimates, technical assistance, emergency damage recovery projects and other similar activities involving architectural or engineering expertise. - (C) Fees for each individual project under this type of contract should be based on a percentage of construction cost, lump sum, or an hourly (not to exceed) type contract.
+These types of contracts are referred to as design professional contracts as defined in Arkansas Code Annotated § 19-11-1001.
+All contracts and the selection of the design professional shall be only as approved by the Section, and must follow all MSC regulations, regarding plan review submissions for tracking projects to ensure funding.
+All reports, studies, budget cost estimates and the like produced under these contracts shall be submitted to the Section in the same manner as plan reviews.
+Failure to do so may result in forfeiture of fees. - (B) These types of contracts are to provide professional services for small projects and additions, particularly renovation and maintenance type projects, that do not exceed \$1,000,000 in construction cost.
+These types of contract are also applicable for feasibility studies, programming studies, budget estimates, technical assistance, emergency damage recovery projects and other similar activities involving architectural or engineering expertise.
+These contracts may be amended, as required, to be in force a maximum of four (4) consecutive years.
+At the end of the four-year period, a new selection process shall be initiated in order to allow other equally qualified firms to submit proposals and be selected based on their overall qualifications. - (C) Fees for each individual project under this type of contract should be based on a percentage of construction cost, lump sum, or an hourly (not to exceed) type contract.
 Detail statement of work documents or task order assignment documents should be developed for each assignment defining the scope of the assignment, fee arrangement, completion time and deliverables required from the consultant at the time of the project assignment.
 Fee payments should be closely audited to ensure they do not exceed the maximum allowable fee authorized by the assignment order.
 Terms for these contracts must remain the same for the duration of the contract period.